silveiratcl/reef_check_sc_dashboard/README.md

 # reef_check_sc_dashboard
-Dashboard showing data from reef check monitoring program in Santa Catarina - BR
+Dashboard showing data from reef check monitoring program in REBIO Arvoredo working in progress

+To do:
+check the subs and species data, all names etc, done just to 2020

+check nomenclature according darwin core ipt...